 Testamentary gifts: A gift to the fund may be planned through your estate to provide income for heirs before passing the remainder to Clarkson.
 It is important to discuss this option with your gift planning and legal advisors to structure the gift correctly and make sure the plan will meet your intentions.

-Gifts to the pooled life income fund may count in the Evolution to Excellence fundraising campaign, in your next anniversary reunion, and towards Roundtable annual recognition.
+Gifts to the pooled life income fund may count in Clarkson fundraising campaign, in your next anniversary reunion, and towards Roundtable annual recognition.
 Contact the Annie Clarkson Society for help related to your unique circumstances.